moeinxyz/nodes/README.md

 Nodes
 ================================

-Nodes is a mixture of blogging platform and social media which make reading and writing enjoyable.
+Nodes is a mixture of blogging platform and social media which makes reading and writing enjoyable.

 REQUIREMENTS